wilmerx5/archie-bolden/README.md

 It is assumed that the site does not require complex features like job applications, categories, or filters—this is a minimal plugin by design.

-## IA
+## AI Contribution
-IA was used  to create som style in tailwind and documentation
+AI was used to assist with:

+Styling suggestions with Tailwind CSS

+Creating sample content and layout

+Writing and structuring the documentation

 ## Documentation
 The documentation of this plugin was written with the help of ChatGPT to ensure clarity, consistency, and a smooth setup experience for developers and users alike.
 This AI-assisted approach was used to structure and organize the README to save time and enhance the overall user experience.

+##  Author
+Wilmer Campos Arevalo
+📧 wilmercampos2004@gmail.com